Actipro/WinForms-Controls/Documentation/topics/index.md

 The Shared Library components are free for use by any licensed customers of our WinForms control products.

+### Core Library

+The [Actipro Core Library](core/index.md) is a class library that is completely UI framework agnostic.
+It contains numerous helpful utilities and base classes that can be used in your .NET projects.

 ## The WinForms Studio Bundle

 WinForms Studio is a bundled suite of all Actipro's WinForms control products listed above.